JaredVandeWater/student-workbook/src/reflections/wk1/day1.md

 ## In your own words, why do we use Git?

+Git allows us to take a snapshot of our program.
+This snapshot can be saved into cloud servers like github or gitlab, leaving a trail of progress on your program.
+This way you can access older versions of your program to better help find issues that may have been implemented into the latest version.

+This is also used with teams, as git allows multiple developers to commit into a master branch

 ## What are the benefits of having multiple branches?

 ## What is the difference between Git and GitHub